saleguas/context_menu/README.md

 | DESKTOP_BACKGROUND   | HKEY_CLASSES_ROOT\DesktopBackground\Shell    | Opens on the background of the Desktop   |
 | DRIVE                | HKEY_CLASSES_ROOT\Drive\shell                | Opens on the drives(think USBs)          |

-when specifying the `type` variable in a menu or command, use the `name` parameter to decide where it will activate.

 # Important notes